-Clydeport is concerned that any variation in the charging of different market segments of rail freight could be deemed discriminatory and potentially in breach of EU legislation.
+It is not for CoalImp to support increased charges for other commodities, whatever the outcome for coal.
+However, CoalImp is concerned that any variation in the charging of different market segments of rail freight could be deemed discriminatory and potentially in breach of EU legislation.

-6.85 Do you agree with our proposal to levy the proposed charge on EST coal traffic?
+6.85 Do you agree with our proposal to levy the proposed charge on ESI coal traffic?

-Clydeport is absolutely and fundamentally opposed to ORR's proposed change in policy to a market segment approach, based on an assertion that ESI coal 'can bear the increase'.
+CoalImp is fundamentally opposed to ORR's proposed change in policy to a market segment approach, based on an assertion that ESI coal 'can bear the increase'.
 This unprecedented change will have a negative impact on jobs and investment in coal production, generation and freight as well as a potential negative impact on power security and energy prices at a time when these are already subject to major impacts from energy and environmental policy developments.
 We are also fundamentally challenging the assertion that a wholly arbitrary and subjective 10% reduction in business activity, in any given market sector, is somehow "acceptable".
 We would argue that no reduction in business activity is justifiable, if its full ramifications are not understood, and where it is based on policy decisions which could not have been reasonably anticipated and planned for.